JinliBot7/JinliBot7.github.io/_projects/cloth.md

 </p>

-I have tried three types of cloth simulation methods, including
+I have implemented three types of cloth simulation methods, including

 * Mass-Spring-System
 * Finite Element Method
 * Material Point Method

-Note that I only use forward or symplectic Euler integration at this stage.
+I use forward or symplectic Euler integration at this stage.
 Implicit integration may be implemented in the future.
 I found it is helpful to keep things simple at the beginning.

 <h2> Mass-Spring-System </h2>
 <p>
 The Mass-Spring-System method is popular for real-time applications in robotics due to its simplicity.
 It models the deformable objects as a collection of particles connected by springs and dampers.
 However, the conciseness comes with the price of the lost of physical interpretability.
-It is not suitable for scenarios that involve large deformation, sever self-occulusion, and multiple material coupling.
+It is not suitable for scenarios that involve large deformation, severe self-occulusion, and multiple material coupling.
 Here is an implementation in Taichi.
 </p>

 <p align="center">